Olympus E-M10 II vs Sony NEX-7

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M10 II offers a slightly higher resolution than the one in the NEX-7 (2360k vs 2359k dots).
 The table below summarizes some of the other core capabilities of the Olympus E-M10 II and Sony NEX-7 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M10 II and the NEX-7 is in-body image stabilization (IBIS).
-The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the E-M10 II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).